imjoseangel/microservice-arquitecture/README.md

 When creating infrastructure as code, there are different aspects to take into account:

-* Code Maintenability and Reusable
+* Code Maintainability and Reusable
 * Deployment Speed and Reliability
 * Idempotency
 * Testing